-Implementing Super-channels Without Large Scale PICs
+Implementing Super-channels Without Large-scale PICs

-Implementing Super-channels With Large Scale PICs
+Implementing Super-channels With Large-scale PICs

-By implementing super-channel technology using large scale (i.e. multi-wavelength) photonic integrated circuit (PIC) technology, Infinera can deliver a range of benefits to our customers.
-The most obvious is that a single line card that is brought into service in a single operational cycle can now deliver five times the capacity compared to a typical 100Gb/s transponder, while still delivering exceptional long haul performance.
+By implementing super-channel technology using large-scale (i.e. multi-wavelength) PIC technology, Infinera can deliver a range of benefits to our customers.
+The most obvious is that a single line card that is brought into service in a single operational cycle can now deliver up to 2.4T, while still delivering exceptional optical reach performance.

 With the reduction in complexity that comes along with integrating several hundred optical functions into each PIC, systems become dramatically more reliable, with Infinera customers accumulating several billion failure-free hours of PIC operation over the past 10 years.